highlightjs/highlight.js/README.md

 ```

 You can use any tags instead of `<pre><code>` to mark up your code.
 If
-you don't use a container that preserve line breaks you will need to
+you don't use a container that preserves line breaks you will need to
 configure highlight.js to use the `<br>` tag:

 ```javascript